neptunelabs/fsi-server-docker-v22/README.md

 If necessary, you should leave the `source` and `rsh` configuration as is, or only adjust it if your `docker-compose.yml` is modified accordingly.

-## FSI Server Settings

-All relevant settings of the FSI Server can be found in the directory `conf`.

-FSI Server uses a highly configurable combination of permission sets and groups to control access to stored assets.

-All assets are stored within source connectors (`conf/fsi-server/connectors`), which map a physical directory to a virtual folder used to address the asset.
-All users (`conf/fsi-server/users.yml`) are assigned to groups (`conf/fsi-server/groups.yml`), which are assigned to source connectors using predefined permission sets (`conf/fsi-server/permissionssets.yml`).
-Permission sets can also be assigned directly to groups or users, overriding the permissions set in the connector-group assignment.

 ### SSH key generation

 For example, the SSH key can be generated using this command